HienXuanPham/front-end-capstone/README.md

 # Journal

-This front end was made as a capstone project for Ada Developers Academy.
 Journal is a website that a user write their diary.
+Using React - JavaScript library for building user interfaces.

 # Demo
 https://drive.google.com/file/d/1WQNTOP8gn1pGcEZVGKI6xfgbRg7S1dMA/view?resourcekey